follow-the-sun/follow-the-sun.github.io/index.md

 The study reported the following lessons that were learned:

-* Balance teams, so that one team does not dominates the project.
+* Balance teams, so that one team does not dominate the project.
 * Introduce "a set of rules and pre-defined processes" so that "all of the team members know exactly what to expect from each other".
 * The problem of introducing innovation.
 Ideal would be a consensus among the whole team, but this is very time consuming, due to different locations and time zones.
 * Allow some flexibility in different locations with respect to shared processes.